splatage/debian_setup/README.md

 ```

 **Capabilities:**
-- Provisions primary and replicas remotely via SSH as `root` (expects `mariadb` CLI on hosts).
+- Provisions primary and replicas remotely via SSH as `root`.
-- Streams a backup from primary directly into each replica via an SSH-to-SSH pipe (avoids controller disk temp usage).
+- Streams a backup from primary directly into each replica via an SSH-to-SSH pipe.
 - Configures replication (GTID mode enabled).
 - Supports promotion and re-pointing replicas after failover.